UBS Group Analysts Give International Consolidated Airlines Group (LON:IAG) a GBX 280 Price Target

-International Consolidated Airlines Group (LON:IAG) received a GBX 280 ($3.66) target price from equities research analysts at UBS Group in a report released on Monday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-UBS Group’s price objective points to a potential upside of 55.64% from the stock’s current price.
+International Consolidated Airlines Group (LON:IAG) received a GBX 280 ($3.66) price target from analysts at UBS Group in a note issued to investors on Monday, Borsen Zeitung reports.
+UBS Group’s price objective would suggest a potential upside of 49.46% from the company’s previous close.

-Several other equities analysts have also recently weighed in on IAG.
-Barclays set a GBX 230 ($3.00) price objective on International Consolidated Airlines Group and gave the company a “buy” rating in a report on Monday, May 10th.
-The Goldman Sachs Group set a GBX 204 ($2.67) price target on International Consolidated Airlines Group and gave the stock a “neutral” rating in a report on Tuesday, June 22nd.
-Berenberg Bank set a GBX 230 ($3.00) price target on International Consolidated Airlines Group and gave the stock a “buy” rating in a report on Friday, May 28th.
-Deutsche Bank Aktiengesellschaft reissued a “hold” rating and set a GBX 225 ($2.94) price target on shares of International Consolidated Airlines Group in a report on Thursday, May 20th.
-Finally, Credit Suisse Group set a GBX 228 ($2.98) price target on International Consolidated Airlines Group and gave the stock a “buy” rating in a report on Monday, May 10th.
-Six analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus target price of GBX 220.15 ($2.88).
+IAG has been the topic of several other research reports.
+Credit Suisse Group set a GBX 228 ($2.98) price target on International Consolidated Airlines Group and gave the stock a “buy” rating in a report on Monday, May 10th.
+JPMorgan Chase & Co. reaffirmed a “buy” rating on shares of International Consolidated Airlines Group in a research note on Wednesday, June 16th.
+Sanford C. Bernstein reaffirmed a “buy” rating and set a GBX 250 ($3.27) target price on shares of International Consolidated Airlines Group in a research note on Wednesday, June 16th.
+Berenberg Bank set a GBX 230 ($3.00) target price on International Consolidated Airlines Group and gave the company a “buy” rating in a research note on Friday, May 28th.
+Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating and set a GBX 225 ($2.94) target price on shares of International Consolidated Airlines Group in a research note on Thursday, May 20th.
+Six research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The stock presently has an average rating of “Buy” and an average price target of GBX 220.15 ($2.88).

 International Consolidated Airlines Group, SA, together with its subsidiaries, engages in the provision of passenger and cargo transportation services in the United Kingdom, Spain, Ireland, the United States, and rest of the world.
 The company operates under the British Airways, Iberia, Vueling, Aer Lingus, and LEVEL brands.